About Us

-Rezoning for a Better Evanston is a group dedicated to making Evanston a more equitable and inclusive city.
-Our mission is to legalize multi-unit housing in all residential districts.
+Rezoning for a Better Evanston (RBE) is a group dedicated to making Evanston a more equitable and inclusive city.
+Our mission is to legalize multi-unit housingby right, across all residential districts in Evanston.
+We advocate for more affordable housing options for individuals and families across a wide range of income levels.

 Why is this so important?
-Right now, Evanston is segregated by both race and income.
-Our current zoning laws prevent the creation of more diverse and affordable housing options, which has contributed to a significant decline in our Black population.
+Right now, Evanston’s current zoning laws segregate the city by race and income.
+They prevent the creation of more diverse and affordable housing options across the city.
+This has also contributed to a significant decline in Evanston’s Black population.
 Since 2000, the percentage of Black residents has dropped from 22.5% to 14.8%.
-We believe that everyone who works in Evanston should be able to live here, including moderate- and middle-income professionals like teachers, police officers, firefighters, and city workers, many of whom are currently forced to drive long distances just to get to their jobs.
+In addition, moderate- and middle-income professionals like teachers, police officers, firefighters, and city workers often drive long distances just to get to their jobs.
+RBE believes that everyone who works in Evanston should be able to live in Evanston.

-By allowing multi-unit housing, we can provide the housing options needed to slow the outmigration of Black residents and welcome a wider range of neighbors.
-We’re working to build an Evanston that is more equitable and accessible for everyone.
+By legalizing multi-unit housing, Evanston can provide the housing options needed to slow the outmigration of Black residents and welcome a wider range of neighbors.
+RBE is working to build an Evanston that is more equitable and accessible for everyone.

 How We Got Started